Citi Accelerate Savings Account Review 2024

 Marcus is a strong contender in the savings account space.
 It offers one of the higher interest rates you’ll find at an online bank.
 There are no maintenance fees and no minimum deposit to open the account.

-While Marcus doesn’t have branches, it does offer online banking and a robust mobile banking app that’s easy to use.
+While Marcus doesn’t have branches, it offers online banking and a robust, easy-to-use mobile banking app.

 If you’re solely interested in putting your money away in savings without needing immediate access to it, and you don’t need a full range of banking services, you should take a closer look at Marcus by Goldman Sachs savings.